-Substantive, affirmative Legal argument or Legal interpretation of the facts of the Case may only be presented in the Arguments Advanced section of the Memorial.
+Substantive, affirmative legal argument or legal interpretation of the facts of the Case may only be presented in the Arguments Advanced section of the Memorial.
 The Arguments Advanced and Prayer shall not exceed 25 pages.

-9.4.10.
-FOOTNOTES AND CITATIONS

-- a.
+9.4.11.
+Footnotes and Citations

+9.4.11.1.
 It is not permitted to provide any information in the footnotes that is not related to the identification of an authority or source.
-Footnotes may not include additional Legal arguments. - b.
-A consistent format of citations must be followed. - c.
-It is hereby clarified that teams are not allowed to cite authorities in-Line. - d.
-Endnotes are not permitted.
+Footnotes may not include additional legal arguments.
+Substantive footnotes are not allowed.

+- 9.4.11.2.
+A consistent format of citations must be followed. - 9.4.11.3.
+It is hereby clarified that teams are not allowed to cite authorities in-line. - 9.4.11.4.
+Endnotes are not permitted. - 9.4.11.5.
+Failure to comply with the provisions of 9.4.10 shall attract prescribed sanction as under 10.4.